hlm/DS03-ProgrammingAssignment1/README.md

 The `Makefile` in this repo has tasks to download the data files from the internet, perform the analysis and test it against a predefined result.
-It also contains tasks to clean up your local clone of the repo, update the documentation, including the one you are reading and the `CodeBook.md` file, which contains the definitions of the many variables that are part of this analysis.
+It also contains tasks to clean up your local clone of the repo, update the documentation, including the one you are reading and the [`CodeBook.md`](https://github.com/hlm/DS03-ProgrammingAssignment1/blob/master/CodeBook.md) file, which contains the definitions of the many variables that are part of this analysis.

-To run make on the command line you can invoke the command along side the task name you want to execute, like so:
+To run make on the command line, make sure you are in the correct directory and then you can invoke the command along side the task name you want to execute, like so:

 ```{shell eval=FALSE}
 $ make depedencies # install the dependant packages: reshape2, knitr and digest